Shoal Bass

 Adult shoal bass is primarily dark olive green to black with creamy or white on the belly, and wavy lines may appear slightly above the white belly on the sides.
 The dorsal, caudal, and anal fins are dark olive green to grayish black.
 Pelvic fins may have a cream-colored leading edge with dark spots.

 The shoal bass has scales on the base portion of the soft-rayed dorsal fins, clearly connected first and second dorsal fins, and an upper jaw bone that does not extend beyond the eyes.
-Sometimes the vertical stripes on shoal bass can confuse them with smallmouth and have no relation to the snakehead fish.
+Sometimes, the vertical stripes on shoal bass can confuse them with smallmouth and have no relation to the snakehead fish.

 The dark spot on a shoal bass is the most significant distinction between them and a smallmouth.
-Shoal bass have a dark spot, whereas smallmouth bass does not.
+Shoal bass has a dark spot, whereas smallmouth bass does not.
 The main difference between a shoal bass and a largemouth bass is the size of their mouth; a largemouth bass’s mouth will reach its eye, whereas the mouth of a shoal bass does not.

 Range

 The native range of shoal bass is the Apalachicola drainage of Alabama, Georgia, and Florida.
-The shoal bass is most known for being in the Apalachicola, Chipola River, and Flint Rivers.
+The shoal bass is most known for being in the Apalachicola, Chipola River, Lake Lanier, and Flint Rivers.
 The Chattahoochee River, Flint river drainages, and the Ocmulgee River are the most common places to catch shoal bass in Georgia.

-The shoal bass numbers are decreasing in the Chipola River and Apalachicola river systems because competition with non-native spotted bass has increased.
+The shoal bass numbers are decreasing in the Chipola River and Apalachicola River systems because competition with non-native spotted bass has increased.
 However, the shoal bass is still thriving in the Flint River in good numbers, the Chattahoochee River drainage, and lakes such as West Point and Lake Blackshear.

 The conservation status of the shoal bass is currently vulnerable throughout its range.
 There is still good fishing on the Flint River, but anglers are encouraged to release any shoal bass caught quickly.
 On the other hand, anglers who catch spotted bass on the Flint River are encouraged to keep them because of their competition and the potential of hybridizing with the shoal bass.